 At home you have two charging options

-The simplest and cheapest solution is a standard plug that typically comes with the vehicle and doesn’t require professional installation.
+The simplest and cheapest solution is a 3-pin standard plug (single phase) that typically comes with the vehicle and doesn’t require professional installation.
 You can still optimise your EV’s charging as most EVs can set a timer on the car’s dashboard to initiate charging when plugged in.
-This is useful when you want to coordinate charging with when the sun is shining and your solar is producing, or if you have a lower ‘night rate’ from your retailer.
+This is useful when you want to coordinate charging with when the sun is shining and your solar is producing, or if you have a lower power ‘night rate’ from your retailer.

 Smart chargers help you cut down on importing or exporting power to the grid, making the most of your solar energy and saving you money on your power bills.